Facebook algorithm changes frequently make brands jump through hoops to ensure their content is visible.

 5. Getting Started with Live Video

-For many people, live video can seem quite daunting but statistics show that live streaming receives six times as much interaction as any non-live video content.
-That being said, Facebook lives also gains more regular traction from users and creates a sense of “Fomo” (Fear of missing out), while the raw nature of the live video is something that can also build both brand personality and authenticity.
+For many people, live video can seem quite daunting, but statistics show that live streaming receives six times as much interaction as any non-live video content.
+That being said, Facebook Live also gains more regular traction from users and creates a sense of “FOMO” (Fear of missing out), while the raw nature of the live video is something that can also build both brand personality and authenticity.

 6. Creating Authentic Conversations and Meaningful Interactions